-TRENTON, New Jersey — A New Jersey appeals court says the state government cannot seize towns' affordable housing money until broader legal issues are determined.
+TRENTON, New Jersey — New Jersey's top court won't lift an injunction that temporarily bars the state government from seizing towns' affordable housing money until broader legal issues are determined.

 Christie's administration says it has the right to take the money set aside for housing projects because the towns never got their housing plans approved.